 ECT qualification requirements

 What is an approved early childhood teaching qualification?

-Who can be recognised as an early childhood teacher?
+Who can be recognised as an ECT?

 Any of the following are recognised: